XteryanSolutions/ASA_Dino_Manager/README.md

-Ark Aurvival Ascended Dino Manager will help you find dinos to breed mutation detection etc.
+Ark Survival Ascended Dino Manager will help you find dinos to breed mutation detection etc.